thetanyaverse/armatrix-team-page/README.md

 ## Design Notes

-The team page was designed with a modern dark theme and vibrant neon accents to create a visually engaging experience.
-Animated team cards, glowing shadows, and smooth interactions give the page a dynamic feel while keeping the layout clean and responsive across devices.
+The team page was designed with a **modern dark theme and vibrant neon accents** to create a visually engaging experience.
+Animated profile cards, glowing shadows, and smooth interactions give the interface a dynamic feel while keeping the layout clean and responsive across devices.

-Uses stylized robot avatars for team members to maintain a consistent and playful visual identity instead of real photos.

-The backend was built using FastAPI to provide simple and efficient REST endpoints for fetching and managing team member data.
+The backend was built using **FastAPI** to provide simple and efficient REST endpoints for fetching and managing team member data.
-### Features

-- Displays team members in animated profile cards
-- Clicking a team card opens a popup with detailed member information
-- Add, edit, and delete team members
-- Uses stylized robot avatars for team members
-- Responsive dark-themed UI with neon accents